A Prized Community Asset

 Central Park features the Sutherlin Veterans Memorial and displays one of Oregon’s 59 surviving steam locomotives.
 It is home to the Sutherlin Community Center, tennis courts, picnic areas and a playground.
 Locals and visitors alike enjoy a variety of live musical events, festivals and activities year round.

 The children's play area complete with new play equipment is a huge success ~ it's colorful, fun and safe!
-The one-thousand foot splash pad will be ready to enjoy right away quite soon!
+The one-thousand foot splash pad is ready to enjoy!

 Central Park is also home to Sutherlin's Historic Flag Walk!

-The only scenic byway from the 5 Freeway to the Coast!
-Exit 136 in Sutherlin, enjoy the Historic Flag Walk, get something good to eat, do some shopping, fill up the gas tank and then head West on Highway 38 towards Elkton.
+The only scenic byway from the I-5 freeway to the coast!
+Exit 136 in Sutherlin, enjoy the Historic Flag Walk, get something good to eat, do some shopping, fill up the gas tank and then head west on Highway 38 towards Elkton.
 It's just 66 miles to Reedsport.
-This is also the shortest route to and from the Coast.
+This is also the shortest route to and from the coast.

 A Day On the Water

 Like a diamond, there are many facets to dazzle you at Cooper Creek!

 Located two miles east of downtown Sutherlin you’ll find a picturesque spot that lends itself to outdoor activities any time of year.